0xFrann/crypto-listing-challenge/README.md

 6. Use TailwindCSS
 7. Testing suite
 8. Good use of git (commits, pull requests, branches)
+9. Use of [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) for commit messages

 ## How to deliver

-1. Fork this Repo and share the link with us at the time to deliver
+1. Clone this repo and share the link with us at the time to deliver (DO NOT FORK)
-2. Deploy this Repo (you can use Vercel)
+2. Deploy this repo (you can use Vercel)
 3. Please document the repo and your code (using [JSDoc](https://jsdoc.app/))
-4. Explain your architecture, Component design and development choices
+4. On the README, explain your architecture, component design, and development choices.
 5. A summary of what else you could/would like to have done if you had more time.

 # Getting Started with Create React App